Julian-Borbeck/tixy-fitter/README.md

 # tixy-fitter
-Python script to fit sets of polynomials to images to turn the images into tixy compatible functions
+Python script to fit sets of polynomials to images to turn the images into tixy compatible functions.

 ## Overview
 This repository contains a script written for the course Praktische Informatik 1: Deklarative Programmierung.